dupgit/sauvegarde/README.md

 ## Dependencies

-This project depends on :
+This project depends on the following projects (minimum version required is stated between brakets):

 * autotools     (2.59)
 * glib and gio  (2.26)